xsdk-project/MathPackagesTraining2020/_lessons/krylov_amg/new_lesson.md

 ### Evening Activity 2 - Krylov solver, parallel multigrid preconditioner and performance optimizations

-So far, we have run all problems in serial.
 Running the same problem in parallel using MPI is as simple as running
 ```
 mpiexec -n 12 ./MueLu_Stratimikos.exe